cstavitsky/cstavitsky.github.io/_posts/2019-12-10-pre-remote-work-pilot.md

 ## Why I'm Keeping a Journal

-For Enova's benefit: My entries can be used as qualitative markers to identify any part of the process that is or isn’t going smoothly.
+**For Enova's benefit.** My entries can be used as qualitative markers to identify any part of the process that is or isn’t going smoothly.
 Also, excerpts from these journals could potentially be used as blog posts to attract new remote talent.

-For my own benefit: Journaling in general helps me clear my head and understand how I think and feel about things.
+**For my own benefit.** Journaling in general helps me clear my head and understand how I think and feel about things.
 I figure my first time working remote will come with some interesting challenges to work through, and I want to document those things so I can remain aware of them and ultimately grow from them.

-For the benefit of those considering remote work: I'm also hopeful my journal entries could be useful to read for those who are considering transitioning from in-office work to remote work at Enova (or other companies).
+**For the benefit of those considering remote work.** I'm also hopeful my journal entries could be useful to read for those who are considering transitioning from in-office work to remote work at Enova (or other companies).

 ## A Few Ways I'm Preparing for Remote Work